Keithsel/Movie_Search_Small/README.md

 # Movie_Search_Engine
-This is a repository for movie searching using some data
+This is a repository for movie searching using a smaller dataset from https://www.kaggle.com/datasets/rounakbanik/the-movies-dataset